 Although Walton County has been around since 1824, very few folks used to differentiate it from Destin.
 Fifteen years ago many picture-perfect preplanned coastal villages along Scenic 30A did not exist either and County Road 30A was not designated as a scenic route.
 Since that time developments in Santa Rosa Beach, Blue Mountain Beach, Watercolor, Watersound, Alys Beach, Seacrest Beach, Rosemary Beach, and Inlet Beach popped up almost overnight.

 Rosemary Beach is Family Friendly

-Rosemary Beach is nothing like other beaches communities in Florida, it is well planned town that is very family friendly and safe.
-There are no big hotel chains, high rise buildings, or party scene here, just multi-generational families spending their holidays with loved ones.
+Rosemary Beach is nothing like other beach communities in Florida, it is well-planned town that is very family-friendly and safe.
+There are no big hotel chains, high-rise buildings, or party scenes here, just multi-generational families spending their holidays with loved ones.

 The Sand is Sugary Soft

 The sand on Florida Gulf coast beaches is made up of quartz crystals, produced by the weathering of continental landmasses and Appalachian mountains.
 The quartz is washed down America’s great rivers into the Atlantic and the Gulf of Mexico where it is carried onto the beaches by water currents and waves.
 It is sparkly, soft, and sometimes squeaky.

 Shallow Emerald Waters

 Whether you like tanning with the warm sun shining down or hiding under an umbrella while sipping on cool drinks and catching up on good books, the Emerald Coast will steal your heart!
 The water is warm and shallow and a pretty shade of green.

 Beautiful Beach Homes